darkundeshubham11/darkundeshubham11.github.io/README.md

  </p>

  <h2>🙋‍♂️ About Me</h2>
- <p>🌱 I’m currently learning : Full Stack Web Development
+ <p>🌱 I’m currently learning : Software Development Engineer in Test.

 🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.

-💬 Ask me about : Data Structures and Algorithms, JavaScript, React and MongoDb
+💬 Ask me about : Manual Testing and Automation Testing, JavaScript, Java and SQL

-🥅 2021 Goals : Learning new things and contribute more</p>
+🥅 2024 Goals : Learning new things and contribute more</p>

  <h2>🚀 Skills and Languages </h2>
  <p align="center">